zzhikai/tp/docs/UserGuide.md

 LinkedOUT data is saved in `[JAR file location]/data/linkedout.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, LinkedOUT will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, LinkedOUT will discard all data and start with an empty data file on the next run.
 </div>

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)